ehlesp/smallab-k8s-pve-guide/G014 - Host hardening 08 ~ Firewalling.md

 - Proxmox VE also has its own rules in ebtables, see the `PVEFW-FORWARD` and `PVEFW-FWBR-OUT` rule chains.

-The final step was persisting the rules with the `netfilter-persistent` command.
+The final step was persisting the rules with the `netfilter-persistent` command:

 ~~~sh
 $ sudo netfilter-persistent save
 run-parts: executing /usr/share/netfilter-persistent/plugins.d/35-ebtables save
 ~~~

 Notice how, in the command's output, how it calls the `35-ebtables` shell script.
 Now, if you rebooted your Proxmox VE host, the `netfilter-persistent` command would restore the ebtables rules you've just persisted, also invoking the `35-ebtables` script for that.
-Look for this loading in the `/var/log/syslog` file, by searching the `netfilter-persistent` string.
+Look for this loading in the Journal logging system (`journalctl` command), by searching the `netfilter-persistent` string.

 Thanks to this configuration, I don't have any more `dropped` packets of that unknown ethertype showing up on my `vmbr0` bridge.